romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial2-en.md

    * `<section>`: non-specific section or subsection of an article, a menu ...
 Must typically begin with a title `<h*>`.
-   * `<figure>`: an "self-sufficient" illustration (at large) illustrating the main document or article, and which must be placed freely the page without changing the course (eg. in the text, in a appendix ...)
+   * `<figure>`: an "self-sufficient" illustration (at large) illustrating the main document or article, and which must be placed freely in the page without changing its course (eg. in the text, in an appendix ...)
    * `<h1>` - `<h6>`: section titles
    * `<blockquote>`: a quote with in particular `<cite>` for the reference of this citation.